James Meeks

 James T. Meeks (born August 4, 1956) is a Baptist minister and past member of the Illinois Senate, who represented the 15th district from 2003 to 2013.
 While a Senator, he chaired the Illinois Legislative Black Caucus.
-He briefly campaigned for Mayor of Chicago in the 2003 and 2011 election, before dropping out of the race both times.
-He subsequently become a leading figure in the campaign to prevent same-sex marriage in Illinois.
+He briefly campaigned for mayor of Chicago in the 2003 and 2011 election, before dropping out of the race both times.
+He subsequently become a leading figure in the campaign to oppose same-sex marriage in Illinois.

 Meeks was appointed chair of the Illinois State Board of Education by Governor Bruce Rauner and took office January 21, 2017.
 He succeeded Gery Chico who had resigned the previous week.

 Early life

-James T. Meeks was born August 4, 1956 to parents who came to Chicago as part of the Great Migration.
+James T. Meeks was born August 4, 1956, to parents who came to Chicago as part of the Great Migration.
 Meeks was raised in Englewood, near West 64th Street and South Laflin Street.
 After graduating from Harper High School, Meeks continued his education at Bishop College in Dallas, where he earned a degree in Religion and Philosophy.